 7. Take good care of your body

-Part of self love is to commit to taking care of your body and putting your health first.
+Part of loving yourself is committing to taking care of your body and putting your health first.
 After all, you only have one body, and it will only take care of you if you take care of it.
 That means provide your body with healthy fuel every day, such as plant-based protein, so you can keep doing the things you love.

 You can easily access high quality plant-based protein from ALOHA.com or find our protein bars locally.
 Whether you’re searching for protein bars near me or you want to try our limited-edition Pumpkin Spice flavor this fall, treat yourself to ALOHA.
 Fueling your body with 100% real, whole food ingredients is an act of self love because what you eat is intimately connected to how you feel.